 “In the last few millennia we have made the most astonishing and unexpected discoveries about the Cosmos and our place within it, explorations that are exhilarating to consider.
 They remind us that humans have evolved to wonder, that understanding is a joy, that knowledge is prerequisite to survival.
 I believe our future depends powerfully on how well we understand this Cosmos in which we float like a mote of dust in the morning sky.” – Carl Sagan

-For the sake of humankind, “we must consider the possibility that we exist for a reason.
+For the sake of humanity, “we must consider the possibility that we exist for a reason.
 Because intellectuals and imbeciles alike are bound to this principle of human nature: cooperation requires a unifying objective.
-Scientists and sociopaths, like everyone else, will not work together without a reason to.“ And there is only one reason that makes any sense: the purpose of life is to continue life.
-And if man is relevant, then his purpose is cosmic.
+Scientists and sociopaths, like everyone else, will not work together without a reason to.”
+And there is only one reason that makes any sense: the purpose of life is to continue life.
+And if mankind is relevant, then our purpose is cosmic.
 But with a capacity for creation comes an equal capacity for destruction.
 Should we continue to exist as intelligent and sentient beings, then we have a moral responsibility to understand and to cherish our existence.

 “We on Earth have just awakened to the great oceans of space and time from which we have emerged.
 We are the legacy of 15 billion years of cosmic evolution.
 Now we have a choice: we can enhance life and come to know the universe that made us, or we can squander our 15 billion-year heritage in meaningless self-destruction.” – Carl Sagan

 “It is, surely, our responsibility to do everything within our power to create a planet that provides a home not just for us, but for all life on Earth.” – Sir David Attenborough

 “Our loyalties are to the species and to the planet.
 Our obligation to survive and flourish is owed not just to ourselves but also to that Cosmos, ancient and vast, from which we spring.” – Carl Sagan